illinois-cs415/illinois-cs415.github.io/index.md

 #### Lectures ####

-+ Lectures will be available as asynchronous video links posted on the [course schedule](https://illinois-cs498gd.github.io/schedule).
++ Lectures will be available as asynchronous video links posted on the [course schedule](https://illinois-cs415.github.io/schedule).
-+ **You can attend live lectures/discussions at 11:00am Central Time on Fridays at this [Zoom link]().**
++ **You should attend live lectures/discussions at 11:00am Central Time on Fridays at this [Zoom link](https://illinois.zoom.us/j/85907068559?pwd=VWh1bEVkNzhkdWtmOEJjT2lNalRGUT09).**
 + These lectures will be recorded and available on the course schedule.

 #### Development Resources ####